And Then One Day, We Decided To Change Our Lives…

 But, all of the stretching and all of the sacrifice has given us so much fulfillment.
 I don’t pretend to say that we have “arrived”.
-I know there is still so much to learn and that mistakes will be made…daily.
+Of course I know there is still so much to learn and that mistakes will be made…daily.
 But the changes we have seen in our kids and in our marriage have been real.
 We know each other better.
-We are, in a very natural way, establishing a rich family culture built on so many shared experiences.
+And we are, in a very natural way, establishing a rich family culture built on so many shared experiences.
 Our kids are great friends (not without the typical sibling annoyances).

 I think the biggest thing is that WE HAVE TIME.
-Time to read and play together.
+We have time to read and play together.
 Time to do art!
-Time to sit for hours and discover the wonders of nature.
+And time to sit for hours and discover the wonders of nature.
 Time to listen to all of the Chronicles of Narnia (that’s on my brain right now…such a great version here).

 My kids know my weaknesses and I know theirs.
 We get to repent and work on them in a safe place together.
 Because we have time together, I get to see them when they are at their best and learn how to help them when they are at their worst.
 I can tailor their education to them.
 Every day I get to watch them learn and grow and know that I am learning and growing with them.